I’ve discovered there are some leadership vision to making cookies with your kids

 The last step in our process is frosting and decorating the cookies.
 We have a stash of food coloring and sprinkles, so everyone can make their favorite designs.
 In the end, we have the traditional red Santa, bluebells, green stockings, and striped candy canes.
 We also have a mixture of green Santa, purple bells, and striped stockings.

 Even though each cookie comes from the same dough, each child makes his own end result by frosting and decorating their way.
 Not all of them look like the picture I had in my head, but that’s what makes leadership so great – our teams decide the detailed end-state within the vision we created.
-Allow them the flexibility and creativity to put a little of themselves in the product.
+Allow them the flexibility and creativity to put a little of themselves into the product.

 Remember the Journey

 Before all the cookies are frosted, some are already missing.
-“Where did the blue star go,” I ask?
+“Where did the blue star go,” I ask.
 “I don’t know,” comes the reply from a smiling, blue-lipped boy.

 Over the next week or so, many of the cookies will be eaten with joy, but many are also forgotten about.
 Remember that joy is often in the making of something as much as or more than the thing itself.
 Be sure to celebrate both.